nats-io/nats.deno/services.md

 ```

 For those paying attention, this looks suspiciously like a regular subscription.
 And it is.
-The only difference is that we are collecting additional _metadata_
+The only difference is that the service collects additional
-that allows the service framework to provide some monitoring and discovery for
+_metadata_ that allows the service framework to provide some monitoring and
-free.
+discovery for free.

 To invoke the service, it is a simple NATS request: